 Factors that elevate setpoint weight, destroying summer weight loss goals

 There are several factors known to elevate setpoint weight.
 Here are the most common ones.

-Excess Sugar Consumption: The average American consumes 152 pounds of sugar per year, which equals 6 cups per week.
+- Excess sugar consumption: It may shock you to learn how much sugar you and others consume.
+Research suggests that the average American consumes 152 pounds of sugar per year, which equals 6 cups per week.
 That far exceeds the American Heart Association recommendation of no more than 6 teaspoons per day for women and 9 teaspoons for men.
 Sugar raises setpoint weight even when consumed within an acceptable calorie limit.

 The factors listed above create a hormonal clog, which elevates setpoint weight and ruins your summer weight loss goals.
 The only way to lower setpoint weight is to clear the hormonal clog.
 One of the ways to do that is by consuming high-quality calories.
 How do you know the quality of a calorie?
 A quality of a calorie can be assessed based on four criteria:

 - Satiety: How quickly the calories fill you up and how long they keep you full.

 - Aggression: How likely the calories are to be stored as fat.

 - Nutrition: How many nutrients — vitamins, minerals, essential fatty acids, etc — do the calories provide.

 - Efficiency: How many calories can be stored as body fat.